-'''

-ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib
+ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib IMAGE_DIRS images USE_INDEX)

-IMAGE_DIRS images

-USE_INDEX)

-'''

-3.6 Making a Glossary
+3.7 Making a Glossary

-There are multiple ways to make a glossary in a LaTeX document, but the glossaries package provides one of the most convenient ways of doing so.
-Like the makeidx package, glossaries requires running makeindex for building auxiliary files.
+There are multiple ways to make a glossary in a IATEX document, but the glossaries package provides one of the most convenient ways of doing so.
+Like the makeidx package, glossaries requires running makeindex or xindy for building auxiliary files.
 However, building the glossary files can be more complicated as there can be different sets of glossary files with different extensions.
 UseLATEX.cmake will handle that for you.
+It does it in a way similar to the makeglossary command, but in a more portable way.
 Simply add the USE_GLOSSARY option anywhere in the ADD_LATEX_DOCUMENT arguments, and the glossary creating will be handled for you.

-'''

-ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib
+ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib IMAGE_DIRS images USE_GLOSSARY)

-IMAGE_DIRS images

-USE_GLOSSARY)

-'''

-3.7 Nomenclature Support
+3.8 Nomenclature Support

 The nomencl package provides a mechanism to collect nomenclature and print it together in a single section.
-The nomencl behaves very similarly to glossaries (described in Section 3.6) including running the makeindex command.
+The nomencl behaves very similarly to glossaries (described in Section 3.7) including running the makeindex command.
 However, the arguments to makeindex are a bit different (to avoid clashes with creating glossaries), and unfortunately nomencl provides no hints in the auxiliary file about it.
 Thus, UseLATEX.cmake provides a special USE_NOMENCL option to ADD_LATEX_DOCUMENT to add the necessary commands to build the nomenclature.

-'''

-ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib
+ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib IMAGE_DIRS images USE_NOMENCL)

-IMAGE_DIRS images

-USE_NOMENCL)

-'''

 It should be noted that this feature only works with nomencl version 4.0 or later.
 The nomencl package changed how makeindex is called to make it compatible with indices and glossaries.
 The correct version of nomencl is easily identified as the one that uses the \makenomenclature and \printnomenclature commands (as opposed to the old \makeglossary and \printglossary commands).
-If you are using an older version of nomencl, you are best off update for a number of reasons.
+If you are using an older version of nomencl, you are best off to update for a number of reasons.

-3.8 Multipart LaTeX Files
+3.9 Multipart LATEX Files